Saving water

 Photo of an outdoor water tap.

-The average New Zealand family uses between 250-300 litres of water per person per day.
+The average New Zealand family uses between 250 to 300 litres of water per person per day.
 Most of this is through showers, baths, washing clothes and watering the garden.

 Use our tips to help save water – they will also help you save money.